nextcloud-libraries/nextcloud-vue/README.md

 - Checkout a new branch with the tag name (e.g `v4.0.1`): `git checkout -b v<version>`;
 - Run `npm version patch --no-git-tag-version` (`npm version minor --no-git-tag-version` if minor).
 This will return a new version name, make sure it matches what you expect;
 - Commit, push and create PR;
-- Add the change log content from the 'Changelog' action on Github to `CHANGELOG.md`;
+- Add the change log content from the 'Changelog' action on GitHub to `CHANGELOG.md`;
 - Commit and push;
 - Get your PR reviewed and merged;
-- Create a milestone with the follow up version at https://github.com/nextcloud/nextcloud-vue/milestones
+- Create a milestone with the follow-up version at https://github.com/nextcloud/nextcloud-vue/milestones
-- Move all open tickets and PRs to the follow up
+- Move all open tickets and PRs to the follow-up
 - Close the milestone of the version you release
-- Create a release on github with the version as tag (e.g `v4.0.1`) and add the changelog content as description (https://github.com/nextcloud/nextcloud-vue/releases);
+- Create a release on GitHub with the version as tag (e.g `v4.0.1`) and add the changelog content as description (https://github.com/nextcloud/nextcloud-vue/releases);
   ![image](https://user-images.githubusercontent.com/14975046/124442568-2a952500-dd7d-11eb-82a2-402f9170231a.png)

 <a href="https://www.netlify.com">